Posts

 Image

-Sacrament of Anointing of the Sick By Edward Matulanya The Sacrament of the Anointing of the Sick Biblical Foundations of Sacrament of Anointing of the Sick The roots of the Anointing of the Sick can be traced to Scripture.
+Image of Sacrament of Anointing of the Sick By Edward Matulanya Discover the Sacrament of the Anointing of the Sick in Catholic Church.
+Biblical Foundations of Sacrament of Anointing of the Sick The roots of the Anointing of the Sick can be traced to Scripture.
 In the Old Testament, oil often symbolized healing and consecration (Psalm 23:5; Isaiah 1:6).
 Suffering was seen as a place where God’s mercy could be revealed (Job, 2 Kings 20:1–7).
 In the New Testament, Jesus’ ministry prominently featured healing the sick and forgiving sins (Mark 2:1–12).
 The Letter of James explicitly instructs: “Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord” (James 5:14–15, NRSV).
 This passage is considered the direct scriptural foundation for the sacrament.
-Development of Sacrament of Anointing of the Sick in the Early Church Early Christians obeyed James’ command by anointing with oil while offering communal prayers for bot...
+Development of Sacrament of Anointing of the Sick in the Early Church Early Christians obeyed James’ command by anointing with oil ...

 MORTAL SIN